FAQs

 Can I defer my loss payment?

-As a courtesy, CHA will defer loss payments at the request of the insured.
+As a courtesy, Canadian Hail will defer loss payments at the request of the insured.
 We recommend however, that you consult your accountant or Revenue Canada.